CruGlobal/mpdx-react/README.md

 asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git

 # Integrate it with your shell
-# For installation instructions for other shells, go here: https://asdf-vm.com/manage/core.html
+# ZSH shell integration is shown here, but for installation instructions for other shells, go to https://asdf-vm.com/guide/getting-started.html#_3-install-asdf
 echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ${ZDOTDIR:-~}/.zshrc

 # IMPORTANT: Close that terminal tab/window and open another one to apply the changes to your shell configuration file